ocropus-archive/DUP-ocropy/README.md

 trace by default since it seems to confuse too many users).

 To recognize pages of text, you need to run separate commands: binarization, page layout analysis, and text line recognition.
+Here is an example for a page of Fraktur text (German);
+you need to download the Fraktur model from tmbdev.net/ocropy/fraktur.pyrnn.gz to run this
+example:

     # perform binarization
     ./ocropus-nlbin tests/ersch.png -o book